 Make it Breathable

 Breathability is allowing air to flow through to help maintain proper body temperature.
 A blanket that is too hot will have you tossing and turning.
 When you are too cold, you wake up with body aches from tucking in to stay warm.
 Bedding products, whether a pillow, a mattress pad, or sheet set; should allow for air circulation.
 When the air is moving around under the covers, you are more comfortable.
 Natural fiber gives the most breathability.
 Cotton and wool are better options than a synthetic material like polyester.
+See our cool touch bedding collection for more options.

 Top Quality Construction

 Construction matters when it comes to bedding.
 When you look at down bedding, take note of the fill power, a measure that defines the insulating ability.
-Comforters with high fill power are warmer, yet lighter, making sure you stay comfortable at night while still offering the breathability you need to ensure that you don't overheat.
+Down comforters with high fill power are warmer, yet lighter, making sure you stay comfortable at night while still offering the breathability you need to ensure that you don't overheat.
 Check for the sewing construction as well.
 For comforters, look for sewn-thru.
 This means the filling will not shift inside the comforter.

 Get a Feel for It